Kunihiro Shimizu

-Kunihiro Shimizu (清水邦広, Shimizu Kunihiro) is a Japanese volleyball player who plays for Osaka Bluteon.
+Kunihiro Shimizu (清水邦広, Shimizu Kunihiro) is a Japanese former professional volleyball player who played for the Japan national team.
+A one-club man, he spent his entire professional career with Osaka Bluteon.

 He announced his retirement from the national team after finishing seventh place in 2020 Summer Olympics, total of 14 years in the team.
 Shimizu was crowned the Most Valuable Player (MVP) in Asian Championship 2015.

 Personal life

 Shimizu was married to singer Mika Nakashima, both met in 2011 and got married in 2014.
 In 2018, both decided to divorce due to difficulty in making time for each other.